Ahmed-RA/EZFile/README.md

 # EZFile

-Simple file management web app with google account login.
+Simple file management web app.
-This project was created as part of the GSD course "Software Development Project"

 Developed by: Ahmed Abdullah (email: ahmed.abdullah@informatik.hs-fulda.de)
 Prerequisite: Python 3.9.2 or higher installed (tested only on 3.9.2 as of 28.07.2021)